 Credit for contractors

-Large and complex construction projects (such as those where the government is the client) often need a safety net – someone who can guarantee the client that the contractor will fulfill their obligations as laid out in the contract.
+Large and complex commercial construction projects (such as those where the government is the client) often need a safety net – someone who can guarantee the client that the contractor will fulfill their obligations as laid out in the contract.
 This is where contract surety comes in.

 If you (the principal) aren’t able to fulfill the terms and conditions of your contract, a surety provider can make sure that your client isn’t left in the lurch; the remaining and consequential costs of the project will be paid on your behalf, so the financial loss doesn’t fall on your client.

 In the event of such a default, the surety comes to the rescue with two types of bonds: first, they employ a Performance Bond to complete the work you had started, and then a Labour and Material Payment Bond is used to pay the subcontractors who had been hired.
 Although these bonds take care of your costs, you’re not out of the woods yet – unlike insurance, you’ll eventually have to pay back the entire amount of the bond to the surety provider.

 It’s important to remember that a surety bond isn’t the same as – or a replacement for – insurance for your business.
 Instead, surety acts somewhat like insurance for the customer.
 And when the customer in a surety agreement is the government, surety can also be considered insurance for the tax-paying public.

 Regardless of whether or not you need a surety bond, you do need insurance, and it’s worth investigating your policy options.
 You’ll want to make sure you have appropriate coverage for contractors to protect your company from common claims and losses, regardless of your surety needs.

 Does your contracting and construction business need surety?